openstack/keystone-specs/api/v3/identity-api-v3.rst

 -------------------------

 - Listing role assignments for a tree of projects.
-- Addition of ``is_domain`` optional attribute to projects.
-This enables a project to behave as a domain.
+- Setting the project ``is_domain`` attribute enables a project to behave as a domain.
 - Addition of the ``is_domain`` field to project scoped token response that represents whether a project is acting as a domain.
 - Enable or disable a subtree in the project hierarchy.